 Get the list of allowed main menus derived from the policies for the given user - admin or normal user.
 It fetches all policies for this user and compiles a list of allowed menus to display or hide in the UI.

-- logged_in_user The logged in user, a dictionary with keys "username", "realm" and "role". - client The IP address of the client ui_get_rights (scope, realm, username, client=None)
+- logged_in_user The logged in user, a dictionary with keys "username", "realm" and "role". - client The IP address of the client

 Returns A list of MENUs to be displayed